sini-mol/activity-log/README.md

         contentTypes: ['api::mycontenttype.mycontenttype', 'api::othercontentype.othercontentype'],
         };

-The activity data log currently displays only the 'collection type added' event when a new collection type is added in the activity data-log.js file
+The activity data log currently displays only the 'collection type added' event when a new collection type is added in the activity-data-log.js file